rbisdorff/Digraph3/docSphinx/tutorial.rst

     *Figure 17b*: Tree instance from a random Prüfer code

-Thus we know that there exist :math:`n^{n-2}` different tree graphs of order *n*.
+Following the bijection between a tree and its Prüfer code, we actually know that there exist :math:`n^{n-2}` differently labelled tree graphs with *n* vertices.

-Given a genuine graph instance, how can we recognize that it is in fact a tree instance ?
+Given a genuine graph, how can we recognize that it is in fact a tree instance ?

 Recognizing tree graphs
 .......................